anttijuu/L-T/README-EN.md

 * `shifting` -- examples of bit shifting operations on integers.
   * `shifting.c` -- a simple example of bit shifting.
   * `even-shift.c` -- shows how division and multiplication with even numbers can be done with bit shifting.
+* `memory` -- demos related to memory.
+  * `address.c` -- prints a value of a variable, the address of the variable, the address of a pointer pointing to the variable, etc.
+  * `endian.cpp` -- prints out bytes in memory, where you can see if a computer is little or big endian.
+Includes printouts from two Macs, another in Intel x86 PC architecture, another from Apple Silicon aarch64 architecture.
+  * `stackoverflow.c` -- demonstrates how stack overflow happens when calling recursive functions with large local variables.
+By editing the code you can make the stack overflow disappear by using heap memory instead of stack.
 * `fun` -- fun examples :)
+  * `Planets.swift` -- prints out the symbols of the planets as Unicode characters.
+Pluto included.
   * `spooky.swift` -- an example on how modern programming languages allow using almost any Unicode symbols in variable and function names, as well as values -- even emojis!
   * `x-or-fun.c` -- an example in C on how xor operation can be used to solve a problem related to arrays; how to find one missing number in a series of numbers in an array.
   * `x-or-fun.swift` -- an example in Swift on how xor operation can be used to solve a problem related array.